Kamahl19/react-starter/DOCS.md

 ├── yarn.lock : auto-generated file to keep dependency versions, should be handled entirely by Yarn
 ```

 The entrypoint of the application is [src/index.tsx](./src/index.tsx).
-It includes styles, intializes i18n resources and renders [src/app/Root.tsx](./src/app/Root.tsx) into html.
+It includes styles, initializes i18n resources and renders [src/app/Root.tsx](./src/app/Root.tsx) into html.

 [Root.tsx](./src/app/Root.tsx) is a root React component.
 It renders all the application-wide providers such as Recoil, SWR, Router, and Ant Design.
 It also contains one app-wide Error Boundary and Suspense component.
 Wrapped inside all that is an [src/app/App.tsx](./src/app/App.tsx).

 [App.tsx](./src/app/App.tsx) is a top-most component including business logic.
 Top routes such as auth routes and dashboard routes are rendered there based on user being logged-in or anonymous.
 Components for these routes are coming from [src/features](./src/features) folder.

-The [src/features](./src/features) folder contains encapsulated features / parts / modules of the application which contain everything specific to that feature eg. routing, containers, components, styles, tests and even its sub-features encapsulated in the nested `features` folder.
+The [src/features](./src/features) folder contains encapsulated features / parts / modules of the application which contain everything specific to that feature e.g. routing, containers, components, styles, tests and even its sub-features encapsulated in the nested `features` folder.
 The feature folder structure is up to the development team to decide but it's good to follow these principles:

 - make components, hooks and other code reusable if possible and move it up to [src/common/components](./src/common/components), [src/common/hooks](./src/common/hooks) or other folder
-- keep router code close to pages that are being rendered by these routes eg. [src/features/auth/index.ts](./src/features/auth/index.tsx) and [src/features/auth/routes.ts](./src/features/auth/routes.ts)
+- keep router code close to pages that are being rendered by these routes e.g. [src/features/auth/index.ts](./src/features/auth/index.tsx) and [src/features/auth/routes.ts](./src/features/auth/routes.ts)
 - keep styles close to components they belong to
-- you can structure a single feature eg. [src/features/dashboard](./src/features/dashboard) to many nested features eg. [src/features/dashboard/features/profile](./src/features/dashboard/features/profile)
+- you can structure a single feature e.g. [src/features/dashboard](./src/features/dashboard) to many nested features e.g. [src/features/dashboard/features/profile](./src/features/dashboard/features/profile)
-- you can split components to "presentional" (let's call them dumb or just components) and "structural" (let's call them smart or containers).
+- you can split components to "presentational" (let's call them dumb or just components) and "structural" (let's call them smart or containers).
 Both could be stateful or stateless.
 There is an article [Not All Components Are Created Equal](https://formidable.com/blog/2021/react-components/) which outlines options to structure components.